nhsengland/datascience/CONTRIBUTE.md

 The website currently uses the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started/) theme.
 This sets the layout, colour, font, search bar, header, footer, navigation bar and contents.
 You can follow the documentation to make any changes (e.g. change the [colour scheme](https://squidfunk.github.io/mkdocs-material/setup/changing-the-colors/)) as it is simple to use and also easy to overwrite.
 There is a separate stylesheet, [extra.css](./docs/stylesheets/extra.css), which is used to overwrite the colours, fonts and some of the sizing for some elements.
 Here is a good [cheat sheet](https://yakworks.github.io/docmark/cheat-sheet/) for what features can be used in MkDocs and also interesting features in [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/reference/).

+### Content Review
+Prior to making a pull request, ensure that, if the changes involve a change or addition of content (rather than technical or spelling changes) to the site, you have gone through a content review as outlined [here](https://nhsd-confluence.digital.nhs.uk/display/DAT/Website+Gateway).
+This is to ensure that no sensitive or policy content goes into your PR, as whilst PRs aren't live on the website they are still public (as the repo is public).

 #### Blog / Article